sodadata/docs/soda/quick-start-end-user.md

 ![agent-running](/assets/images/agent-running.png){:height="700px" width="700px"}
 3. Navigate to the **Data Sources** tab, then click **New Data Source** and follow the [guided steps]({% link soda-agent/deploy.md %}#add-a-new-data-source) to:
 * identify the new data source and its default scan definition
-* provide [connection configuration]({% link soda/connect-athena.md %}) details for the data source, and test the connection to the data source
+* provide connection configuration details for the data source such as name, schema, and login credentials, and test the connection to the data source
 * profile the datasets in the data source to gather basic metadata about the contents of each
-* identify the datasets to which you wish to apply automated monitoring for anomalies and schema changes
+* *self-hosted Soda agent, only* identify the datasets to which you wish to apply automated monitoring for anomalies and schema changes
 * assign ownership roles for the data source and its datasets
 4. Save the new data source.